A Thoughtworks perspective on CircleCI’s 2026 State of Software Delivery Report

 These are not isolated signals.
 They describe a systemic condition: the delivery pipeline has become the binding constraint on engineering performance.
 Organizations that fail to recognize this will find that every dollar spent on AI coding tools produces diminishing returns — or worse, actively degrades their ability to ship reliable software.

-This article outlines our perspective on the report’s key findings, where we agree, where we think the analysis could go further and what we believe engineering leaders should do next.
+This article outlines our perspective on the report’s key findings, where we agree, where we think the identified trends extend beyond CI/CD, and what we believe engineering leaders should do next.

 For much of the past two years, the conversation about AI in software engineering has been dominated by throughput metrics — lines of code written, pull requests opened, features prototyped.
 CircleCI’s data finally puts hard numbers behind the counter-narrative: more code is not the same as more delivered software.